Light, skincare-forward SPF that spreads easily, gives a natural glow, and layers under makeup so you’ll actually want to reapply.

 Hero Cosmetics Force Shield Superlight Sunscreen SPF 30

-- Helps soften the look of white cast
+- Helps reduce the look of white cast for many users

-- Not enough coverage to replace a tinted SPF
+- Does not replace a true tinted SPF or complexion product

 - May not feel rich enough for very dry skin